rjstone/cmano-lua-helpers/README.md

 * Now, open up **Editor->Event Editor->Actions**, edit the "Load Lua Helpers" action, copy the whole contents of the file `cmano_helpers.lua` to the clipboard (load in notepad.exe or a better text editor, Ctrl-A, Ctrl-C), and paste it into the "Load Lua Helpers" script editor (click text area, right-click Select All, Ctrl-V).

 * Save the scenario, then reload the scenario from the file.

 * After you do this, every Lua script that runs in the scenario should be able to use every function in this file.

 You only need to do this process once for every new scenario.
-If you need to update the library of functions for your scenario, just edit the "Load Lua Helpers" Action and copy/paste the new file, make one-off edits, or whatever you need to do.
+If you need to update the library of functions for your scenario, just use **Editor->Event Editor->Actions** again and edit the "Load Lua Helpers" Action, copy/paste the new file, make one-off edits, or whatever you need to do.
 Then save the scenario and load it from the file again.

 # Builder Functions: `cmano_builders.lua`